Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Privacy and Security Analysis

-\lsec{design:privacy} \fakeparagraph{Authorization.} For an adversary to alter access permissions in the blockchain, it requires forging a digital signature (i.e., breaking public key cryptography with 128-bit security level) or gaining control over the majority of the computing power in the blockchain network.
-Existing production blockchains, such as Bitcoin and Ethereum, can be subject to security attacks, such as routing~\cite{hijacking} and selfish mining~\cite{eyal2014majority}, which can lead to access permission state update transactions to be dropped, delayed, or excluded.
+\lsec{design:privacy} \fakeparagraph{Authorization.} In conventional authorization frameworks, i.e., OAuth, any entity in possession of the bearer token can assume the same access permissions granted to the token~\cite{sun2012devil}.
+In case of token theft, the adversary in possession of the token can gain unauthorized access to the user's resources (i.e., impersonation attack).
+Moreover, the compromise of an authorization server enables the issuance of unauthorized access tokens for all registered resources at the authorization server. \oursystem is not susceptible to these attacks.
+In \oursystem, an authorization claim with the scope of access is logged in the blockchain in a privacy- preserving manner, such that only the authorized party in possession of the correct private key can claim ownership for data access, in a publicly-verifiable manner.
+For an adversary to alter access permissions in the blockchain, it requires forging a digital signature (i.e., breaking public key cryptography with a 128-bit security level) or gaining control over the majority of the computing power in the blockchain network (i.e., 51\% attack~\cite{Blockstack}).
+Existing production blockchains, e.g., Bitcoin or Ethereum, can be subject to security attacks, such as routing~\cite{hijacking} and selfish mining~\cite{eyal2014majority}, which can lead to access permission state update transactions to be dropped, delayed, or excluded.
+An active adversary can employ these attacks to prevent/delay access permission modifications of victims from taking effect.
+However, none of these attacks can lead to unauthorized access permission.

 An adversary is not capable of learning sensitive information from the public blockchain, since only unlinkable pseudo-identities and stream identifiers are stored.
 In profiling attacks, the adversary creates profiles of all user identifiers and the network of users~\cite{meiklejohn2013fistful}.
 An adversary can break the pseudonymity of specific users.
-Hence, a large body of research aims at concealing identity and relationships in public blockchains while maintaining verifiability~\cite{sasson2014zerocash, bulletproofs, green2017bolt}. \oursystem currently employs dual-key stealth addresses, where the anonymity set is equal to the set of users using nonspendable stealth addresses.
-A malicious storage node could hand out data without permission or data leakage might take place due to system compromise.
-However, the impact of this action is limited since data is end-to-end encrypted.
-The blockchain provides auditable information about when a stream was shared with whom; a crucial piece of information to prove or disprove access right violations should the need arise.
+Hence, a large body of research aims at concealing identity and relationships in public blockchains while maintaining verifiability~\cite{sasson2014zerocash, bulletproofs, green2017bolt}. \oursystem employs dual-key stealth addresses, where the anonymity set is equal to the set of users using non-spendable stealth addresses.